Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Over/under insights

-- Cleveland and its opponents have gone over the current 40.5-point total in eight of 15 games this season.
+- Cleveland has combined with its opponents to put up more than 40.5 points in eight of 15 games this season.

 - In 60% of Pittsburgh's games this season (9/15), the teams combined to score more than Monday's over/under of 40.5.

-- The two teams combine to score 41 points per game, 0.5 more than the total in this contest.
+- The two teams combine to average 41 points per game, 0.5 more than the over/under in this contest.

-- These two squads surrender a combined 46.6 points per game, 6.1 more than this contest's over/under.
+- The 46.6 points per game these two squads have allowed to opponents this season are 6.1 more than the 40.5 over/under in this contest.

-- Browns games this season feature an average total of 46.1 points, a number 5.6 points higher than Monday's over/under.
+- The Browns and their opponents have scored an average of 46.1 points per game in 2021, 5.6 more than Monday's total.

-- In 2021, games involving the Steelers have averaged a total of 43.7 points, 3.2 more than the set over/under in this contest.
+- The 43.7 PPG average total in Steelers games this season is 3.2 points more than this game's over/under.

 Browns stats and trends